Updated 14 May 2020 15.30pm

 Yes.
-We are hugely grateful to those University employees who continue to work on campus to deliver vital services as part of the Critical Activities Team (eg those in residences, maintenance, security, catering, some in IT and lab technicians, and our clinicians).
+We are hugely grateful to those University employees who continue to work on campus to deliver vital services as part of the Critical Activities Team (eg those in residences, maintenance, security, cleaning, catering, some in IT and lab technicians, and our clinicians).
 We also have important University services being delivered remotely.
 If you have capacity (due to not being able to work at home/ or partially working from home) and by agreement with your Head of School/Service (or nominee), we may need your help during this difficult period to ensure that our essential services continue to run effectively.
 You will shortly be able to register your support and availability and we will, of course, provide full training before asking you to join one of our essential services.
 We are hugely grateful for your continued support.

 Yes, if you have capacity (due to not being able to work at home/ or partially working from home) and by agreement with your Head of School/Service (or nominee), we are supportive of our staff helping to ensure that vital activities to public health and safety are delivered during the Covid-19 lockdown period.
 Please ensure that the organisation recruiting volunteers has the appropriate risk assessments and insurance in place.

 Your University work activities will normally take precedence (clinical staff may be an exception).
 If you are a member of the University’s Critical Activities Team or are fully operational working from home, we support you to volunteer in your non-working time.
 Volunteering must be unpaid if you are receiving your University salary during this period.

 I have a student that says anxiety about coronavirus is affecting their studies – what should I do?